 Skip the Drinks

 I know this is unpopular, but do you really need all that pop (soda for my west coast friends!) and juice?
 Most of it is just sugar anyway, and the cost really adds up.
 A twelve-pack of name-brand pop costs three to four dollars, and so does a quart of sugar water!
 Even buying bottled water at the store adds up.
 It’s cheaper (and better for the environment, and healthier!) to just drink water at home.
 I actually cut pop out of my life many years ago, and to be honest, I don’t miss it at all.
 Every six months or so I’ll get a pop with dinner, and it’s nothing spectacular.

 Cook from scratch

 Ok, I know this one is hard.
 We all work long hours, and the last thing we want to do is come and prepare a meal.
 That pre-packaged freezer crap is so freaking convenient!
 But alas, that convenience comes at a price.
 A pre-packaged freezer lasagna costs about eight dollars, and it barely feeds two people (Family meal, yeah right!).
-Buying lasagna noodles, tomato sauce, cheese, and veggies is tad bit more, but you can make enough lasagna to feed a family for days!
+Lasagna noodles, tomato sauce, cheese, and veggies cost a tad bit more, but you can make enough lasagna to feed a family for days!

 Chop Your Own Veggies